Some people have a type. They might like certain hair colour, or body type, or personality trait.

-If they can have sex with it, they will.
-This character has nonexistent or remarkably low standards within the borders of their species and orientation's NORMAL sexual interest pool.
-They can be hetero, gay, or bi.
-This trope doesn't mean they're willing to lay children, animals, or inanimate objects; it means that things like age, personality and attractiveness restrict them much less than the average person.
-Such a character may get around a lot, but not necessarily; sometimes, it just that their standards are low.
+This character has remarkably broad standards.
+They may have species and gender boundaries, but that's about it.
+Things like age, personality, and attractiveness restrict them much less than the average person.
+Such a character may get around a lot, but not necessarily; sometimes, it's just that their standards are broad.

 Not to be confused with Shoot Everything That Moves — though with some people, you never know.
 The male version is almost always a Kavorka Man or Casanova Wannabe; the female version formidable enough to be off-putting to the less experienced members of the cast, except in anime.
 Then she's a Lovable Sex Maniac.

 Extreme Omnisexual is a similar trope, but they are distinct since the former revolves around whose tastes would include those outside their own species and/or sexual orientation (and, for that matter, don't necessarily have to be moving).

 Has nothing to do with a quotenote from Revolver Ocelot.
 The 1990s magazine Anything That Moves was related, as it was a political journal about bisexuality, but the name was chosen sarcastically note .

 - Anri of Adekan.
 It's canon that Anri is bisexual, happily admitting that "I love men and women!".
 A disgruntled Saburouta and Kojiro deem him an "omnivore".
 An extra chapter has him trying to seduce a panda.

 - Ai Kora has Haiji who is identified as pansexual because "I love people for their pure hearts, no matter what gender they are or what they look like!"